• Steel Soldiers now has a few new forums, read more about it at: New Munitions Forums!

 Do you know what MWO A and B were?
 I can find no information on the MWOs.

-There was a change in the rear servo though.
+There was a change in the rear servo too.
 They went to the newer style with the "exhaust valve" built in.
 This valve allowed quicker dumping of the fluid in the servo.
 That translates into faster release of the servo.
 Since the rear servo is released with fluid pressure, by dumping the fluid faster you will get a quicker apply of the band to the rear drum.

 Last edited: